abisee/abisee.github.io/_posts/2017-04-16-taming-rnns-for-better-summarization.md

 <br>
 #### Observations:

-* The basic sequence-to-sequence system is unable to copy out-of-vocabulary words like *Saili*, outputting the "unknown token" <font color="red">[UNK]</font> instead.
+* The basic sequence-to-sequence system is unable to copy out-of-vocabulary words like *Saili*, outputting the unknown token <font color="red">[UNK]</font> instead.
 By contrast the pointer-generator systems have no trouble copying this word.
 * Though this story happens in *New Zealand*, the basic sequence-to-sequence system mistakenly reports that the player is *<font color="red">Dutch</font>* and the team *<font color="red">Irish</font>* -- perhaps reflecting the European bias of the training data.
 When it produced these words, the network was mostly attending to the names *Munster* and *Francis* -- it seems the system struggled to copy these correctly.
 * For reasons unknown, the phrase *a great addition to their backline* is replaced with the nonsensical phrase *a great addition to their* *<font color="red">respective prospects</font>* by the basic sequence-to-sequence system.
 Though the network was attending directly to the word *backline*, it was not copied correctly.
 * The basic pointer-generator summary repeats itself, and we see that it's attending to the same parts of the source text each time.
 By contrast the pointer-generator + coverage model contains no repetition, and we can see that though it uses the word *Saili* twice, the network attends to completely different occurrences of the word each time -- evidence of the coverage system in action.
-* The <span style="background-color: #16e983">green shading</span> shows that the generation probability tends to be high whenever the network is "editing" the source text.
+* The <span style="background-color: #16e983">green shading</span> shows that the generation probability tends to be high whenever the network is editing the source text.
 For example, $$p_{\text{gen}}$$ is high when the network produces a period to shorten a sentence, and when jumping to another part of the text such as *__will__ move to the province...* and *__was__ part of the new zealand under-20 side...*.
 * For all three systems, the attention distribution is fairly focused: usually looking at just one or two words at a time.
 Errors tend to occur when the attention is more scattered, indicating that perhaps the network is unsure what to do.
 * All three systems attend to *Munster* and *Francis* when producing the first word of the summary.
 In general, the networks tend to seek out names to begin summaries.